-The Department of Transportation and Infrastructure Renewal (TIR) is proceeding with the construction of an extension to Highway 107 that will connect Burnside to the communities of Bedford and Sackville.
+The Department of Public Works is proceeding with the construction of an extension to Highway 107 that will connect Burnside to the communities of Bedford and Sackville.
 Planning and design work are underway in preparation for clearing scheduled for spring 2019.

 Magazine Hill and the Bedford Bypass are the only direct links between Burnside and the Bedford and Sackville areas.
 Over 40,000 vehicles use these roads every day and the associated traffic congestion causes queues that exceed several kilometres.
 This section of Highway 107 has been a long-standing gap in the 100 Series network that will improve safety and travel times for commuter and commercial traffic.
 This project will have a net positive effect on the overall highway network in the area because traffic will be diverted from many roads in Halifax, Bedford, Sackville, and Dartmouth.